Customizing the Delighted survey

 Let us know

 and we’ll lend a hand!

 Setting an Intro Message

-Currently available for paid accounts only
+Currently available for full accounts only, not trial accounts

 Providing a bit of context in the survey can help increase engagement, as well as the quality of the response.
 If employees are clear on why you’re reaching out, how you plan to use the feedback, and any specifics they should be referencing, you can be confident you’ll receive a higher volume of focused, high-quality feedback.

 In the screenshot below, you’ll find a sample intro message that references the survey time investment, how the company will use the feedback, and the specific time frame to be referenced: